 I was in West Papua a few months ago and without a well established and checked prior to arriving local contact with transport and able to help you I would consider twice.

 There are villages in West Papua that the locals do not want visited by anyone much less wandering tourists.
-Amazing place though! almost 5 years ago
+Amazing place though! over 5 years ago